 Registration in Studielink

-All students, regardless of nationality, have to apply through Studielink for our University and the study program of their choice.
+All students, regardless of nationality, have to apply through Studielink for our University and the study programme of their choice.
+Apply now!

 Non-Dutch high school diploma